Greg-R/T41EEE/README.md

 Successful completion of either manual or automated calibration is required before proceeding with CESSB transmitter alignments.
 It is recommended to calibrate with SSB PA Cal set as high as possible.
 If you have access to a spectrum analyzer, look at the transmitted spectrum from the output of the QSE filter.
-You should see a minimum of spurious outputs close to the desired carrier.
+You should see a minimum of spurious outputs close to the desired carrier when SSB PA Cal is set high, but not too high.

 ### CESSB Transmitter Alignment